 0 images remaining

 Abnormal bilateral periventricular white matter hyperintensity in the frontal lobes on the fluid-sensitive sequences.
 The frontal lobes show a bizarre pattern of shallow sulci oriented parallel to each other with slightly thickened cortices and bumpy grey-white matter interfaces - pachygyria.

 The corpus callosum has a bizarre configuration, though not hypoplastic.
 There is marked pontine, inferior vermian hypoplasia and collicular fusion.
 The pontine hypoplasia leads to a Z configuration.

 Disorganised cerebellar folia with multiple subcentimeter cysts are seen in posterior and inferior cerebellar hemispheres.

 In view of cortical dysplasia with characteristic distribution, cerebellar abnormalities, preserved general configuration of the brain, a probable diagnosis of Fukuyama congenital muscular dystrophy is considered.

-Fukuyama congenital muscular dystrophy (FCMD) is a congenital muscular dystrophy which is autosomal recessive in inheritance, considered to be the second most common muscular dystrophy in Japan.1
+Fukuyama congenital muscular dystrophy is a congenital muscular dystrophy that is autosomal recessive in inheritance, considered to be the second most common muscular dystrophy in Japan 1.

 The most common and characteristic changes in the central nervous system are brain malformations, which include polymicrogyria, pachygyria and agyria of the cerebrum and cerebellum (cobblestone cortex), which lack neuronal lamination of the normal six-layered cortex 1.

-In brain MR examination, all patients show polymicrogyria and approximately half the patients show pachygyria.
-These two types of cortical dysplasias are present in characteristic distributions: the former demonstrates frontal lobe involvement in all and Parietotemporal lobe involvement in some, whereas the latter involves the temporooccipital lobes.
+On brain MR examinations, all patients show polymicrogyria and approximately half of patients show pachygyria.
+These two types of cortical dysplasias are present in characteristic distributions: the former demonstrates frontal lobe involvement in all and parietotemporal lobe involvement in some, whereas the latter involves the temporooccipital lobes.

 Traditionally, the diagnosis is based on pathologic evidence of muscular dystrophy in the biopsy specimen obtained in the appropriate clinical context.